TartanLlama/expected/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)]("http://creativecommons.org/publicdomain/zero/1.0/")

-To the extent possible under law, [Simon Brand](https://twitter.com/TartanLlama) has waived all copyright and related or neighboring rights to the `expected` library.
+To the extent possible under law, [Sy Brand](https://twitter.com/TartanLlama) has waived all copyright and related or neighboring rights to the `expected` library.
 This work is published from: United Kingdom.